BimaPanjiWijaya/Youtube_Spotify_Top10_Analyst/README.md

-Analyzed Spotify and Youtube data sourced from Kaggle, and looped using Python
+Analyzed Spotify and Youtube data sourced from Kaggle, and processed using Python